-The devil (or demons) as Christians know him today, was created over the centuries since the Vulgate and he has become as a god.
-He is a Christian construct designed to answer the question, “Why is there evil in the world.”
+The devil (or demon) as Christians know him today, was created over the centuries since the Vulgate and he has become as a god.
+He is a Christian construct designed, according to theologians, to answer the question, “Why is there evil in the world.”

 Humans were not put on earth to be tested.
 Humans were not put on earth.
 We have come a long way from some primordial slime.
 We have evolved to a place in time where we can know ourselves.
 Knowing that each of us is capable of any behavior along the continuum of human acts is the first step in conscious evolution.
 Choosing to do unto others as we would want them to do unto us is the second step in conscious evolution.
 The third step?

 I’m not sure if we are capable of the third step.
 I’m not sure we’ll actually ever take that third step before extinction rolls around.
 I’d like to believe we are capable of it.
 But before we can ever take that step, we must first take absolute responsibility for the evil in the world.

 On Defining Spirit